IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    source endpoint and the destination endpoint users.
 Another case for a PEP enforcing a group-based ACL is to obtain the group identity of the source endpoint directly from the packet field
    {{?I-D.smith-vxlan-group-policy}}.
-This example does not intend to be exhaustive.

    Assume the mapping between device group ID and IP addresses is predefined or acquired via device authentication. {{ex-PEP-ucl}}
    shows the ACL configuration delivered from the controller to the PEP.
 This example is consistent with the example presented in {{controller-ucl}}.

+   The examples in this section do not intend to be exhaustive.
+In particular, explicit IP addresses ("destination-ipv4-network" or "destination-ipv6-network") are provided only for one single rule to illustrate how the mapping between a group ID and IP addresses is translated into an ACL rule entry.

 ~~~~
 {::include-fold ./examples/PEP-ucl.xml}